 Over the last week I have gone down an AI rabbit hole to see if this was one more way that Amazon sellers could clear up some space on their eCommerce plate.

-I looked at five of the leading AI content creation platforms:
+I looked at six of the leading AI content creation platforms:

 - Article Forge

 It’s hard to not be intrigued.
 The following are just a few of the promises the companies have made in the first paragraph of their website copy:

 - AI writing software that can spin hundreds of articles in a flash